 In order to meet the diverse packaging requirements of retailers without adding too many material & labor overheads, manufacturing companies are bidding adieu to regular slotted cases, and moving towards trays & pouches.
 But even though these trays & bliss boxes are lighter & cheaper in terms of shipping, they are much harder to detect due to non-uniformity.
 Advanced photoelectric & vision sensors can be used to remedy the situation.
 They can be programmed to increase the sensing capabilities of the system in place and ensure the integrity of the package.

-> Misaligned seals, incorrectly labelled packages and missing stickers are just some of the problems the packaging industry faces.
-Vision sensors can help automate such packaging process and eliminate the need for any human intervention that is usually prone to errors.
-Vision software such as Banner Engineering’s iVu Plus has been developed for such purposes, and can verify the correct label.
+Misaligned seals, incorrectly labeled packages and missing stickers are just some of the problems the packaging industry faces.
+Vision sensors can help automate such packaging processes and eliminate the need for any human intervention that is usually prone to errors.
+Vision software such as Banner Engineering’s iVu Plus has been developed for such purposes and can verify the correct label.
 A package that doesn’t meet the stated requirements would simply be removed from the assembly line.

-> LED lights also hold a sizing advantage over glass bulbs which require large, expensive enclosures.
+LED lights also hold a sizing advantage over glass bulbs which require large, expensive enclosures.
 LEDs can be confined to small, hard-to-reach places while withstanding extreme conditions, making them ideal for an industrial environment.

 Interested in learning more about Banner Engineering Solutions?